MobiFlight/MobiFlight-Connector/README.md

 Checkout the code and open the MobiFlightConnector.sln project.

 #### Configuration ####
-Compile with DEBUG-MOBIFLIGHT option for development and debugging

-Compile with RELEASE-MOBIFLIGHT option for release
+Compile with DEBUG option for development and debugging Compile with RELEASE option for release - this will also execute the release build scripts after compiling that package MobiFlight nicely.

-Compile with DEBUG-MOBIFLIGHT (EN) option to force English UI - actually for testing purpose

-Compile with DEBUG-MOBIFLIGHT (Offline) option to not depend on FSUIPC runing - actually for testing purpose

 #### Dependencies ####
 All Dependecies are currently contained in the repository and not referenced dynamically from their repository